background 0background 1background 2background 3

 If you are buying new paper, make sure it is 100% post consumer recycled paper, or a tree free alternative such as kenaf, sugar cane or bamboo.

-Campus Center for Technology (CCAT)
+Campus Center for Appropriate Technology (CCAT)

 Need a book on eco-living, gardening, or how to make your own natural cleaners?
 Check out the extensive library at the Campus Center for Appropriate Technology (CCAT), attend one of their many workshops, or drop in for a tour of this student run, eco-living center.
 Find out more at ccat.humboldt.edu